Prime brokerages consolidate after "big bang"

 “With the new regulation, balance sheets become a bit more precious,” said Lou Lebedin, global head of prime brokerage at JP Morgan.
 “In those situations, where clients have a very tight spread and are using a lot of the balance sheet, it is not uncommon for us to go back to them and explain to them how the economics look from our perspective.”

-JP Morgan became a major prime broker in 2008 when it bought the failed Bear Stearns.
+JP Morgan became a major prime broker in 2008 when in bought the failed Bear Stearns.
 It is attractive to clients because of its “fortress” balance sheet.

 Lebedin says clients who are only shorting and not using leverage on the long side are most often a cause for concern because the bank’s balance sheet is absorbing more short exposure.